 - $30 non-refundable application fee

-- Official high school transcript (initial one at time of application; final at the end of senior year upon graduation or GED equivalency)
+- Official high school transcript (initial one at time of application; final at the end of senior year within 30 days after graduation or GED equivalency)

 - An official copy of your SAT or ACT scores - these need to be sent directly to ECSU